bitrise-steplib/bitrise-step-link-apm-sdk-ios/README.md

 Link the Bitrise APM library during the XCode build process into the resulting artifact.

-The step works by modifying the project.pbxproj descriptor to include necessary flags and variables for linking.
+The step works by modifying the project.pbxproj descriptor to include necessary flags, frameworks and variables for linking.

 ## How to use this Step